Lombiq/Hastlayer-Core/Docs/DevelopingHastlayer.md

 Generally the *client* branch should be only merged to, but never from, the *dev* branch.

+There are separate solution files for the two flavors that only differ in whether they include *Hast.Core*.
+Should the solution change then make the changes in the dev solution file, copy it over the client one and remove the *Hast.Core* solution folder.
+If you switch between the two solutions while on the *dev* branch then temporarily rename or remove the *Hast.Core* folder so projects from there won't be loaded as extensions (they will be even without them being added to the solution).

 To allow the same code in the samples and elsewhere to support both scenarios Orchard's dynamic module loading needs to be utilized.
 For this to work *Hast.Core* projects should adhere to the following:

 - Their projects need to be located in a subfolder of *Hast.Core*.